microsoft/AddingSpeechToBots/JFK-Example/README.md

 1. Copy the files from the `bot1` folder of this repository to the top level of the Visual Studio project folder.
 Some of the files have the same names as files already in the project.
 Allow the files being copied to replace the existing ones.

     These files include the basic functionality of the bot but without speech capabilities.
+These files are described in the next section.

 1. Open `appsettings.json` and enter the required values.

     - **botFilePath** and **botFileSecret** can be found in the Application Settings blade of your Web App Bot (scroll down to the Application Settings heading).
+Copy these values into the `JFKHooverBotTemplate.txt` file for later use.

       <img src="../Assets/bot-secret-location.png">